Iretha/design-patterns/src/com/smdev/gof/behavioral/chain_of_responsibility/README.md

 - Hard to "follow" the chain = the logic (when debugging or when trying to follow the logic behind the implementation)

 ## Examples from Java API
-Servlet Filters in Java that allow multiple filters to process an HTTP request Recognizable by behavioral methods which (indirectly) invokes the same method in another implementation of same abstract/interface type in a queue
+Recognizable by behavioral methods which (indirectly) invokes the same method in another implementation of same abstract/interface type in a queue
 ```
 java.util.logging.Logger#log()
-javax.servlet.Filter#doFilter()
+javax.servlet.Filter#doFilter() - Servlet Filters in Java that allow multiple filters to process an HTTP request
 ```
 ## Examples
 - To handle requests